parrotassassin15/eCPPT/Buffer-Overflow-Prep/x86-Windows-Stack-Based-Buffer-Overflow.md

 the return address tells the CPU where to execute and where to go after it is done.

-##### Demo
+##### Demo 1

-Note:  this is not valid python!
+NOTES:  this is not valid python!
 This is Just a mind map, but very important to understand.

 ```python3
 string parrot(str):